-Flood Insurance in Duval County, Florida
+Flood Insurance in Duval County

 Learn how to find affordable flood insurance in Duval County.

 Duval County is home to Jacksonville, a city with a vibrant downtown and miles of sandy beaches.
-With a business friendly-atmosphere, a mild climate, and a reasonable cost of living, Duval attracts residents from all walks of life and is Florida’s seventh most populous county.
+With a business-friendly atmosphere, a mild climate, and a reasonable cost of living, Duval attracts residents from all walks of life and is Florida’s seventh most populous county.

 If Duval County is home for you, you’re probably familiar with its flood history.
 Recent heavy rainfall flooded roads and damaged homes and personal property.
 The rainy season in Duval County from June to November and the St. Johns River’s tributaries and creeks exacerbate the region’s flood exposure.

-You can add Kin’s flood protection as an endorsement to your homeowners insurance.
+You can add Kin’s flood protection as an endorsement to your homeowners' insurance.
 That means you:

 • Pay one premium for flood and home insurance.